Civil Aviation Administration (Taiwan)

-The Civil Aeronautics Administration (CAA; 民用航空局 (Mínyòng Hángkōng Jú, Bîn-iōng Hâng-khong-kio̍k)) is a government agency of the Ministry of Transportation and Communications of the Republic of China, Taiwan, which is responsible for the regulation of all civil aviation activities.
+The Civil Aviation Administration (CAA; 民用航空局 (Mínyòng Hángkōng Jú, Bîn-iōng Hâng-khong-kio̍k)) is the government agency of the Ministry of Transportation and Communications of the Republic of China (Taiwan) that is responsible for the regulation of all civil aviation activities.
 CAA operates the passenger terminals in 18 airports, of which 9 airports are owned by CAA, with the rest owned by the Republic of China Air Force.

 History

 The agency was established on January 20, 1947.
+Due to organization reform the Civil Aeronautics Administration was renamed to Civil Aviation Administration on September 15, 2023 following promulgation by the President on June 7, 2023.